LukeShortCloud/rootpages/src/commands/software_code_management.rst

    :header: Usage, Explanation
    :widths: 20, 20

-   ".", "add all changes to files in the currently working directoy and below to be committed" "<FILE>", "add all changes to a specific file to be committed"
+   ".", "add all changes to files in the currently working directory and below to be committed" "<FILE>", "add all changes to a specific file to be committed"

 git commit